 - Privacy: Personal information is collected, used, retained, disclosed, and destroyed to meet the entity’s objectives

+In 2017, the AICPA released the SOC for Cybersecurity framework, which helps organizations evaluate their cyber risk management programs.
 Today, these reports are widely used by service organizations across industries to demonstrate to their clients, prospects, boards, and investors that their financial, IT, and security controls are effectively protecting their business.

 SOC 1 Report - Internal Controls Financial Reporting (ICFR)

-A SOC 1 report is an examination of internal controls for service providers that handle client financial data.
+\A SOC 1 report is an examination of internal controls for service providers that handle client financial data.
 This type of examination is intended to aid service organizations in eliminating potential errors to client information and ensuring efficiency in their controls.
 More simply, a SOC 1 demonstrates to clients that their financial information is being handled in accordance with their expectations and with the SSAE 18.
 A few types of service organizations where a SOC 1 would be applicable include data service centers, payroll and medical claims processors, and lending services providers.

 There are two types of SOC 1 reports: